FiniteUI/Graph-Reconstruction-Research/README.md

 Each small group was assigned a couple of cubic graphs to manually generate the Kocay graphs and decks from.
 Not wanting to do that, I wrote a program to do it for me.
 I used that program to go ahead and generate all of the cards.
 After that, Dr. Smith would ask me for specific data sets, which I would write programs for and get to him.
 All of the data generated was checked against the manual data that the other students generated.

+This is not a complete report of the entire projects findings, just a report of my own work on it.

 All code was written in SageMath, which is essentially a math extension and environment of Python 2.
 My code would be stored in files, and to run it I would open a new workbook, use the command load() to load that file into the current workbook, and then use the desired functions.

 Final Report.pdf is a complete walkthrough of all of my group's work over the semester, and includes brief explanations of the subject matter.